 Grades of "W" (withdrawals) made after the first week of classes will be included in the number of attempted credit hours and calculated against the quantitative (pace) measure.
 Grades of "I" (incomplete) will be included in the number of attempted credit hours as well, but will not be included in the qualitative (GPA) measure.

-Students are governed by the performance standards of the department in which they are enrolled: Programs over a year or longer must meet both quantitative/qualitative measures on an annual basis; programs one year or less must meet both measures at the end of each quarter.
+Students are governed by the performance standards of the department in which they are enrolled: Programs longer than a year must meet both quantitative/qualitative measures on an annual basis; programs one year or less must meet both measures at the end of each quarter.

 QUARTERLY SAP REVIEWS: The quarterly SAP review process applies to students enrolled in the Biomedical Science (M.A.) program.
 When an unsatisfactory SAP determination has been made at the end of a quarter, a financial aid "warning" is issued.
 Students remain eligible for Title IV aid in the quarter immediately following a financial aid warning, and no further action is necessary unless a student wishes to file an appeal.
-If SAP is not achieved by the end of a financial aid warning period, a financial aid "probation" status is issued for the following quarter.
-Students may be eligible for Title IV or Title VII funding during a probationary period as long as an appeal is approved by the Financial Aid Committee.
-Appeals must include an Academic Plan that ensures the student is able to meet SAP standards by the end of the subsequent quarter.
+If SAP is not achieved by the end of a financial aid warning period, a financial aid "suspension" status is issued for the following quarter.
+Students may be put on probation and made eligible for Title IV or Title VII funding during a probationary period once an appeal is approved by the Financial Aid Committee.
+Appeals must include an Academic Plan unless the student is able to meet SAP standards by the end of the subsequent quarter.
 A student may be removed from probation if SAP is achieved at the end of the quarter; otherwise, the student will not be eligible to receive Title IV financial aid and must continue at their own expense each quarter until SAP is achieved.

-Any student placed on financial aid suspension will be notified of the loss of financial aid eligibility.
+SAP APPEALS: Any student placed on financial aid suspension will be notified of the loss of financial aid eligibility.
 Students must complete the SFS Appeal Form and work with their academic department to come up with an approved academic plan.
-Both the SFS Appeal Form and approved Academic Plan must be submitted to the Office of Student Financial Services and forwarded to the University Financial Aid Committee for consideration.
+Both the SFS Appeal Form and approved Academic Plan must be submitted to the Office of Student Financial Services, who will forward it to the University Financial Aid Committee for consideration.
 The University Financial Aid Committee will only review completed appeals; all required documentation must be included.